mmfausnaugh/tica/README.md

 The TESS Image Calibration (TICA) is a Python module for removing instrumental effects from raw TESS images.

-There are currently five steps:
+There are currently six steps:

  1. 2d bias correction: Remove fixed-pattern noise.
  2. 1d bias correction: Remove the baseline, time-dependent amplifier signal.
- 4. Gain and Linearity: Correct non-linearity response and convert from ADU to photoelectrons.
+ 3. Gain and Linearity: Convert from ADU to photoelectrons.
+ 4. Linearity: Correct non-linearity response.
- 3. Smear correction:  Remove small contamination from shutterless transfer to the frame-store.
+ 5. Smear correction:  Remove small contamination from shutterless transfer to the frame-store.
- 4. Flat-field correction: Correct for different sensitivities of each pixel.
+ 6. Flat-field correction: Correct for different sensitivities of each pixel.

 ## Installation